lu-ci/apex-sigma/COMMANDLIST.md

 `>>slots`  |  Spin the slot machine and test your luck!  |  `>>slots` `>>cat`  |  Outputs a random cat image.
 You know you want to use this command at least 300 times/day.  |  `>>cat` `>>dog`  |  Wuff, wuff, bork.
+Cutest little puppers, loyalty and awesomeness.  |  `>>dog` `>>numberfact`  |  Shows a fact for the inputted number and type, if no arguments are inputed, the number and type will be random.
+If no type is inputted, the type will be random.
+The accepted types are trivia, date, math and year.
+The date system is the US Month/Day ordering system.  |  `>>numberfact 02/29 Date`
-Cutest little puppers, loyalty and awesomeness.  |  `>>dog` `>>greet`  |  Toggles the greet message in the channel it is written in.
+`>>greet`  |  Toggles the greet message in the channel it is written in.
 Whenever a user joins the server the greet messsage will be displayed.
 (Server Administrator Only)  |  `>>greet`
 `>>greetmsg`  |  Sets the greet message text.
 Use %user_mention% to mention the use that joined and %server_name% if you wish to use the name of the server.
 If no arguments are inputed it will show the current greet message.
 (Server Administrator Only)  |  `>>greetmsg Hello %user_mention% and welcoem to %server_name%!`
 `>>bye`  |  Toggles the bye message in the channel it is written in.
 Whenever a user leaves the server the bye messsage will be displayed.
 (Server Administrator Only)  |  `>>bye`